2D Outline Registration#

 Alternatively, you can use scipy.spatial.transform.Rotation or define by yourself.

-from ktch.outline import rotation_matrix_2d
+from ktch.harmonic import rotation_matrix_2d

 from scipy.spatial.transform import Rotation as R